ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other scope representations are also possible and are described in (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}).
 Note that in the AIF-MQTT data model is described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}, the role values have been further constrained to "pub" and "sub".

 The AS responds with an Authorization Response as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.
+If a token is returned, then the audience of this token are the KDC and the Broker, and the client uses the same token for both.
 In case CoAP PubSub is used as communication protocol, 'profile' is set to "coap_pubsub_app" as defined in {{iana-coap-profile}}.
 In case MQTT PubSub is used as communication protocol, 'profile' is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.

 # Key Distribution for PubSub Content Protection {#retr-cosekey}